drhayes/drhayes.io/src/now.md

 It's finally getting and staying cold around these parts.
 Getting ready to do the Thanksgiving thing.
 We have a lot to be thankful for, more than I think we can truly appreciate.

+## Socials

+I can now be found as [@drhayes@indieweb.social](https://indieweb.social/@drhayes).
+I keep getting attracted to other instances (looking at you <https://hachyderm.io>), but sticking with this one for now.

 ## Text

 Ugh, I keep looking at [Obsidian](https://obsidian.md/) and poking around in it.
 I don't like that it's an Electron app, but something about the standard(-ish) Markdown appeals a lot.
 I miss the structured nature of [Tiddlywiki](https://tiddlywiki.com/), though.
 I keep feeling like the jury is still out, but I also wonder if my brain hasn't decided already and it's taking the rest of my conscious mind a while to catch up.

+Thinking about upgrading some [11ty](https://www.11ty.dev/) stuff on the ol' website.

 ## Role-playing Games